mattparker412/QuizAppProj2/README.md

 4. If logged in as admin, can create questions for quizzes or access user info to block a user.
 5. Logout whenever done using application.

+Note: If running the application for the first time, on the view controller the statements: var i = InitialDbInserts() i.connect() i.insertInitial() must be uncommented in order to initialize the database for the first time.
 **Credits**
 Collaborators:
 Matthew Parker